amannn/street-photography-viewer/article/Internationalization in Next.js 13 with React Server Components.md

 (draft for Smashing Magazine)

 # Internationalization in Next.js 13 with React Server Components
-With the introduction of [Next.js 13](https://beta.nextjs.org/docs/getting-started) and the beta release of the `app` directory, React Server Components became publicly available.
+With the introduction of [Next.js 13](https://beta.nextjs.org/docs/getting-started) and the beta release of the App Router, React Server Components became publicly available.
 This new paradigm allows components that don’t require React’s interactive features such as `useState` and `useEffect` to remain server-side only.

 One area that benefits from this new capability is **internationalization**.
 Traditionally, internationalization requires a tradeoff in performance, as loading translations results in larger client-side bundles and using message parsers impacts the client runtime performance of your app.